CORONAVIRUS UPDATES AND RESOURCES

 - refrain from testing following a known exposure, if asymptomatic, with some exceptions for specific settings.

 - refrain from quarantine following a known exposure if asymptomatic.

 COVID-19 vaccines are currently not mandatory for students or employees, but they are strongly encouraged.
-The mask mandate was lifted beginning July 6 for anyone who has been fully vaccinated, per CDC guidelines.
-Those who are not vaccinated should continue to wear a mask.
 All members of the campus community are expected to practice personal integrity.
 This includes being honest about one’s own vaccination status and respecting the privacy of others’ health information.

 There may be outside opportunities which require participants to be vaccinated.
 Examples include NCAA sanctioned activities and clinical education experiences.
 Students, faculty and staff who participate in these activities may be required to show proof of vaccination.

 If symptoms of COVID-19 are experienced (without a separate known cause, e.g., asthma, allergies, etc.), the individual should not come to campus or leave the residence hall.
 Faculty should contact their department chairs; staff should contact their supervisors; and students should contact their faculty members.

 The University will not conduct entry testing of returning students, faculty and staff.
 The Student Health Center will continue to provide testing for students only.
 Faculty and staff members should contact their health care provider for any testing needs.